nanoframework/nf-interpreter/targets/FreeRTOS/ESP32_DevKitC/BUILD-ESP32.md

 ## Build nanoCLR

+1. Launch Visual Studio and from the __File__ menu, seletc __Open Folder__ and browse to the repo folder.
+VSCode will prompt asking "Wound you like to configure this project?".
+Ignore the prompt as you need to select the build varient first.

-1. To enter a command into Visual Studio Code use the key combination Ctrl+Shift+P.
+To enter a command into Visual Studio Code use the key combination Ctrl+Shift+P.

 2. Enter the command
     ```